Public Health Face Mask Requirements Direction (No. 6)

 Detention centre has the same meaning as in the Youth Justice Act 1992.

 Emergency officer (public health) means an emergency officer appointed under the Public Health Act 2005.

-Face mask means a flat surgical mask, P2/N95 mask or a cloth mask with three layers that covers the nose and mouth (but does not include a face shield) or other type of face mask required to be worn by a person to comply with any personal protective equipment guidelines and/or COVID safe plans for a facility or service.
+Face mask means a flat surgical mask, P2/N95 mask or a cloth mask with three layers that covers the nose and mouth (but does not include a face shield) or other type of face mask required to be worn by a person to comply with any operator requirements PPE for a facility or service.

 Example – a scarf or bandana is not a face mask.

-Example – a facility or service may require people to wear a single use surgical mask rather than a reusable mask.
+Example – a vulnerable facility or healthcare setting may require people to wear a single use surgical mask rather than a reusable face mask.

 Face-to-face service means a service that is provided where all the participants are physically in the same place.
 This is in contrast to virtual services, such as telehealth, where participants participate from separate locations.

 Facility or service means a facility or service as described at paragraph 5(a).